📑 Table of contents

 - Most mature ecosystem (ChatGPT, API, plugins, Store)

-- Excellent at code and creativity
+- Excellent in code and creativity

-- GPT-4.1 offers good value
+- GPT-4.1 offers a good quality/price ratio

 - Integrated image generation (DALL-E)

-- Powerful reasoning models (o3/o4)
+- o3/o4 reasoning models are very powerful

 Weaknesses:

-- Inconsistent quality between updates
+- Quality sometimes inconsistent between updates

-- Tends to be verbose and "corporate"
+- Tendency to be verbose and "corporate"

 - o3/o4 models are slow and expensive